GeekyAubergine/zoeaubert.me/res/blog_posts/creating-a-microblog-theme.md

 You can now do what you want.
 I recommend copying files from either `default` or `blank` into your theme and then updating them as you see fit.

+An example of what your theme might look like can be found on [my repo](https://github.com/GeekyAubergine/zoeaubert-micro-theme).

 ## 8. Deploying your theme